How to Find WooCommerce Returning Customers & Improve Customer Retention

 According to a study by CMSWire, whenever a customer buys a product from your store, he is likelier to repurchase it.
 Buyers who make a single purchase have a 27% chance of making a second one.
 With every additional purchase, the chances of another purchase are increasing.
 When someone has bought from your store for the fourth time, there’s a 59% chance they’ll return.

-Returning Customer definition
+Returning Customer Definition

 A returning customer is a customer who has made more than one purchase from the store within a specified period.
 The returning customer rate is a metric that measures the percentage of total visits from repeat customers, indicating the business’s ability to retain its existing clients and achieve long-term growth and profitability.

-The value of Loyal Customers
+The Value of Loyal Customers

 Attracting a new customer, costs your business between five and twenty-five times as much as keeping an existing one.